Warning: *privacy not included with this product

 Getting outside to exercise can be hard.
-Which has made Peloton's connected exercise bike a must have for those who can afford the $1,500+ price tag.
-The networked bike comes with a 20+ inch touchscreen display that streams thousands of live or on-demand workouts.
+Which has made Peloton's connected exercise bike a must have for those who can afford the $1,450 - $2,500+ price tag.
+The networked bikes -- there is the Peloton Bike and Peloton Bike+ -- come with a 20+ inch touchscreen display that streams thousands of live or on-demand workouts.
 The Peloton app tracks your every drop of sweat to make sure you're burning enough calories for that creepy boyfriend (yeah Peloton, we haven't forgotten your creepy boyfriend ad!).
-We do like that Peloton took quick action to shut down the spread of QAnon conspiracy theories from their forums and leaderboards.
-We don't like that they had to.
+Speaking of creepy, Peloton's privacy and security is kinda creepy too.

 What could happen if something goes wrong?